ariaramin/Crypto/README.md

 ## License
-Distributed under the MIT license.
+Released under the MIT license.
 See <a href="https://choosealicense.com/licenses/">licenses</a> for more information.